Whichever headset you're using, these are the best VR games you can play to make the most of your futuristic peripheral.

 If that sounds a bit overwhelming to you, then you'll be glad that the game lets you tailor how much of your plane's controls are automatically or manually controlled.
 If you want something more relaxing, you can just let the game take care of the hard stuff for you and enjoy flying around.
 But if you want to feel like an actual pilot, then you can take off the training wheels and tinker to your heart's content.

 With a first-person view out of your X-Wing or TIE Fighter cockpit, Star Wars Squadrons is the latest and greatest way to experience space combat set in the timeline of the saga's original trilogy.

-You can take to the ether in either small-scale dogfights or in giant fleet battles where you can fly alongside capital ships, protecting and attacking them accordingly.
 Your chosen fighter, out of a list of famous Star Wars spacecraft, can also be customized to make it look and perform more like you want and need, depending on the mission at hand.